 Location and Coordinates

 The Virgin Islands are situated in the Caribbean Sea, part of the Lesser Antilles archipelago.
-Their coordinates place them in the tropical zone, contributing to their warm climate and biodiversity.
+Consider this: their coordinates place them in the tropical zone, contributing to their warm climate and biodiversity.
 The islands are bordered by the Atlantic Ocean to the north and the Caribbean Sea to the south.

 Political Division